What is chimichurri sauce?

 2. Perfect for baked potatoes or even on hash browns.

-3. Dunk huge hunks of sourdough in this and you have a winner.
+3. Dunk huge hunks of sourdough in this as you would a dipping sauce.

 4. Pizza – yeah this would make a great base.
 And an extra garnish on top.